Identifont

 The Identifont web site is an online directory of typefaces, with main function a tool to help identify a font from a sample.
 It has been described as the largest Internet directory of typefaces.

 Identifont may be used to find a font similar to a given one.
 It also allows potential purchasers to make comparisons of typeface specifications.

-Identifont has an index of years from 1470 to 2017 and describes the most popular font of each year.
+Identifont has an index of years from 1470 to 2021 and describes the most popular font of each year.

 History

-The site was launched in 2000, and was designed by David Johnson-Davies based on AI techniques.
+The site was launched in 2000, and was designed by computer scientist David Johnson-Davies based on AI techniques.
 Research on its application by graphic design students was published in 2006.